3mcd/codechat/README.md

 # codechat

 A collaborative chat application with a real time code interface built with Derby JS and SUIT CSS components.
+In order to set this project up you will need the dependencies for Derby including Redis and MongoDB.

 Clone into a directory and `npm install`